pw4rn3r/ECE382/labs/index.md

 See the [Lab Notebooks](/382/admin/labs.html) link on the Admin page.

-## Lab notebook instructor access
+## Lab notebook instructor access and issue tracker

-Do not forget to add your instructor to your Bitbucket repository.
-(Settings --> Access Management --> Users)
+Do not forget to add your instructor to your Bitbucket repository (Settings --> Access Management --> Users).
+You do not need to add all of the instructors.

+The current usernames for the 382 instructors are:
+- pwarner
+- walchko
+- GeorgeYork

+Also turn on your issue tracker (Settings --> Issue tracker --> select "Private issue tracker" radio box).